Questions surround death of environmentalist in Iranian prison

 "The incomplete and vague information of the Tehran prosecutor added more questions.
 What is going on in this country?"
 Shakourirad tweeted.

-Opposition groups outside the country have accused Iranian authorities of systematic abuses in prisons.
+Human rights groups outside the country have accused Iranian authorities of systematic abuses in prisons.
 The Center for Human Rights in Iran, which is based in New York, said Seyed Emami's death "stems from the widespread impunity of judicial and security officials who are getting away with murder, time after time."

 Seyed Emami was a professor of sociology at Imam Sadeq university in Tehran and earned his doctorate at the University of Oregon.
 He was still active in the Persian Wildlife Heritage Foundation, whose website describes its work as "public awareness campaigns and projects to protect endangered species in Iran."